Skip to Main Content

 • Hold: a request placed on an item that is currently checked out or from another USMAI campus; you receive an email once the item has arrived at UMBC

-• Interlibrary Loan / ILLiad: the system for borrowing materials, primarily print or microform, from libraries outside the USMAI
+• Interlibrary Loan / ILLiad: the system for accessing articles not available at UMBC and books not available through the USMAI

 • ISBN: a unique identifier for books that make it easy to find in a catalog or online; acronym for International Standard Book Number